dansand/ResChapter/content/numpy.md

 We say that the variable we named `data` has an _attribute_ called _shape_.
 The `.shape` attrubute can be called for any Numpy array; it will return the number of data points (elements) in each dimension.
 In this case there is 1 dimension, with `11496` elements, each representing a single day.

 ### maths with arrays

-A great feature of numpy arrays is that we can do maths with entire arrays at once.
+A useful feature of Numpy arrays is that we can do maths with entire arrays at once.
 Let's see this by running some code:

 ```python
 data*2